 To glass it up, the Vortex Raptor 8.5X32 binoculars are well worth their low cost.
-The build quality might not be as high as you’d expect, but for low budget, it’s going to perform way better than other optics in this price range.
-And it is for this very reason it earned a spot on our ‘Best Binoculars Under $100’ list – which you can see in full here.
+The build quality might not be as high as you'd expect, but for low budget, it's going to perform way better than other optics in this price range.
+And it is for this very reason it earned a spot on our 'Best Binoculars Under $100' list.

 Really though, if you want something better, be prepared to spend twice as much.
 The Vortex Diamondback 10X42 (2016 model) is every hunter's dream optic.
 It has an exceptional reviewer base online, and we think it's priced far below what it's worth.

-For only a few bucks more, you could check out the Nikon PROSTAFF 3S 8×42 binos.
-It’s different, since it’s a roof prism bino.
-It does have some extra glass perks, and all in all, it’s definitely worth checking out for a minute.
+For only a few bucks more, you could check out the Nikon PROSTAFF 3S 8x42 binoculars.
+It's different, since it's a roof prism binocular.
+It does have some extra glass perks, and all in all, it's definitely worth checking out.